offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    A binary ultrametric tree is an ultrametric tree where each internal node only branches to two children.
 In other words, a binary ultrametric tree is a rooted binary tree where all leaf nodes are equidistant from the root.
    ```

-   The heuristic assumes that the rate of mutation is consistent (molecular clock).
+   The algorithm assumes that the rate of mutation is consistent (molecular clock).
 For example, ...

-   * every minute, around n of m nucleotides get mutated.
+   * every minute, around n of m nucleotides mutate.
    * every hour, around n genome rearrangement reversals occur per genome segment of size m.
    * etc..

    This assumption is what makes the tree ultrametric.
-A set of present day species (leaf nodes) should all have the same amount of mutation (distance) from their shared ancestor (shared internal node).
+A set of present day species (leaf nodes) are assumed to all have the same amount of mutation (distance) from their shared ancestor (shared internal node).

    ```{svgbob}
                g      <-- "shared ancestor"